More than half-million Oklahomans expected to travel for July 4 weekend

 More than half a million Oklahomans are expected to travel 50 miles or more this upcoming holiday weekend, AAA Oklahoma said.

-The auto club is projecting more than 510,000 Oklahomans will travel over the Independence Day holiday period, which it considers as Thursday through Monday this year.
+The auto club is projecting that more than 510,000 Oklahomans will travel over the Independence Day holiday period, which it considers to be Thursday through Monday this year.

 "As usual, the large majority will be driving to their destinations.
 However, air travel and other modes of travel transportation (trains, cruises and buses) are up significantly compared to last year," AAA said in a news release.

-More than 80% of travelers — or more than 410,000 Oklahomans — will be hitting the roads and highways for the holiday, despite record-high gas prices, AAA said.
+More than 80% of travelers — more than 410,000 Oklahomans — are expected to hit the roads for the holiday, despite record-high gas prices, AAA said.

-Air travel will see a 2.5% increase over last year, with nearly 68,000 Oklahomans taking to the skies this Independence Day weekend, AAA said.
+Air travel is expected to see a 2.5% increase over last year, with nearly 68,000 Oklahomans taking to the skies this Independence Day weekend, AAA said.

 “The volume of travelers we expect to see over Independence Day is likely to be the highest for summer holidays since 2019,” said Leslie Gamble, AAA Oklahoma spokeswoman.